 Naomi had also been in the openweight quad at the 1994 Commonwealth Regatta.
-The lightweights were all delighted to find out, shortly before the regatta, that they were only required to meet individual maximum weights and not the lower crew average as well.
+The lightweights were all delighted to find out, although on shortly before the racing started, that they were only required to meet individual maximum weights and not the lower crew average as well.

 Lightweight pair (2nd out of 2)

 The event was won by the Scottish pair of Katrine McPherson and Katrina Lythgoe who had raced in Lucerne.